-\textbf{Special relativity and Finsler metrics:}\ The concept of flat Min\-kow\-ski spacetime, with pseudo--Euclidean signatures, and postulates for SR are related to the Maxwell electromagnetic field theory.
+The concept of flat Min\-kow\-ski spacetime, with pseudo--Euclidean signatures, and postulates for SR are related to the Maxwell electromagnetic field theory.
 They where formulated following Michelson--Morley type experiments with constant speed of light.
 The most important symmetry is that of Lorentz (pseudo--rotation) and Poincare (with translations) invariance with respect to certain linear group transforms.
-Locally, such fundamental properties are considered in GR.

 Any possible contributions from QG result in nonlinear dispersions for light rays of type (\ref{disp}) and nonlinear quadratic elements (\ref{fbm}).
-In order to explain such physical effects and elaborate generalized models of classical and quantum theories there were considered various generalizations/restrinctions of symmetries in SR \cite {bogosl3,bogosl1,bogosl2,asanov1,asanov,boj,girelli,gibbons,stavr1,mignemi} when the Minkowski metric $\eta _{ij}=[-1,1,1,1]$ transform into a Finsler type $\mathbf{g}_{ij}(y)$ depending locally on velocity/momentum type coordinates $y^{i}.$ It is not clear from general physical arguments why certain models of broken Lorentz invariance should have priorities with respect to another ones (there are experimental evidences for broken internal symmetries in particle theory but not of spacetime symmetries).
-Perhaps, in a ''minimal way'' we can say that $\eta _{ij}\rightarrow g_{ij}(y)$ is similar in some lines with generalizations of SR to GR, $\eta _{ij}\rightarrow g_{ij}(x),$ but in our case we may have an additional curvature determined by fibers of a co/tangent bundle, in general, by metrics of form $g_{ij}(x,y).$ Such a metric should be a solution of the Einstein--Finsler equations (\ref{hoeeq}) and may possess some nonholonomically deformed Lorentz symmetries, with local nonlinear dependence on $y^{i}.$
+In order to explain such physical effects and elaborate generalized models of classical and quantum theories there were considered various generalizations/restrinctions of symmetries in SR \cite {girelli,gibbons,stavr1,mignemi} when the Minkowski metric $\eta _{ij}=[-1,1,1,1]$ transform into a Finsler type $\mathbf{g}_{ij}(y)$ depending locally on velocity/momentum type coordinates $y^{i}.$ It is not clear from general physical arguments why certain models of broken Lorentz invariance should have priorities with respect to another ones.
+Perhaps, in a ''minimal way'' we can say that $\eta _{ij}\rightarrow g_{ij}(y)$ is similar in some lines with generalizations of SR to GR, $\eta _{ij}\rightarrow g_{ij}(x),$ but in our case we may have an additional curvature determined by fibers of a co/tangent bundle, in general, by metrics of form $g_{ij}(x,y).$ Such a metric should be a solution of the Einstein--Finsler equations and may possess some nonholonomically deformed Lorentz symmetries.

-Our main conclusion is that Finsler like modifications of SR result not only in certain violations of local spacetime symmetries (with new types of group/algebras transforms etc derived from certain kinetic or symmetry arguments) but request also new classes of spacetime geometries (with a nontrivial N--connection and d--connection and related Riemann curvature and Ricci tensor depending on fiber variables $y^{i}$).
-We get from SR a Finsler type gravity model on (co) tangent bundle even we try to keep the base manifold $M$ to be a Minkowski spacetime.